Stamp Duty Calculator – Rates from 1 April 2025

 Frequently Asked Questions

-How does the 2025 stamp duty change affect first-time buyers?
+How do the stamp duty changes affect first-time buyers?

-Will I save money on stamp duty with the new rules?
+Will I save money on stamp duty with the latest rules?

 What if I buy a second home as a first-time buyer?